A mean-field theory approach to 3D nematic phase transitions in microtubules: Models

 \subsection{Simulation}

-In order to compare the predictions from our 3D mean-field theory model to 3D simulations, we use a discretized model of microtubule dynamics, extending the 3D microtubule simulation Tubulaton developed for \cite{tubulaton,durand}.
-This models each microtubule individually as end-to-end unit vectors.
-They can grow and shrink, incorporating microtubule interaction dynamics such as zippering and induced catastrophe as well as individual microtubule dynamics such as nucleation and spontaneous catastrophe.
+The predictions from the 3D mean-field theory mathematical model just derived will later be validated against 3D microtubule simulations using Tubulaton \cite{tubulatonwebsite}, which will be briefly explained here.
+Tubulaton uses a discretized model of microtubule dynamics modeling each microtubule individually as a line of end-to-end unit vectors, each corresponding to $8$nm and representing a single ring of tubulin.
+Microtubules grow and shrink via the addition or removal of unit vectors at their ends.
+Microtubule interaction dynamics such as zippering and induced catastrophe (Fig.~\ref{drawing}) are incorporated, as well as individual microtubule dynamic behaviors such as nucleation and spontaneous catastrophe.
 An external membrane is prescribed within which microtubules remain.
-When microtubules interact with the boundary, they either undergo catastrophe or turning along the boundary depending on interaction angle.

-Our extension to the simulation Tubulaton allows microtubules to nucleate isotropically within a 3D spherical space in order to match our mean-field theory assumptions.
-The radius of the nucleation region is prescribed and nucleation will occur in a region of this size centered on the center of the external membrane.
-To reflect isotropic nucleation everywhere, we fix three radii of increasing magnitude: one below which we analyze the data to calculate the anisotropy level of microtubules, one below which microtubules can nucleate, and one which forms the boundary of the system.
-Importantly, we can vary $P_c(\sigma)$ and $P_z(\sigma)$ as well as $r_c$ and $r_n$.
-We do not include the effects of spontaneous rescue in our model since our interest is in negative $G$ (as defined in Eq. \ref{G}) and varying $r_c$ can give us the full range of negative values of $G$.
+Previous papers have provided a detailed description of Tubulaton \cite{tubulaton,durand}, so here we focus on specific changes and additions that have been made with the purpose of comparing to the mean-field theory model.

+To reflect mean-field theory defined within an infinite volume without a boundary, we construct three spheres of decreasing radii all centred on the same point.
+This setup was chosen instead of periodic boundary conditions to avoid complications arising from how microtubules would interact with each other at the boundary.
+The largest sphere forms the external boundary of the system, the middle sphere defines the region where microtubules nucleate randomly (both spatially and directionally), and the smallest sphere is the region within which we calculate the level of anisotropy.

+Tubulaton was extended to improve the originally encoded assumption that the probabilities of induced catastrophe and zippering are fixed above and below a threshold angle (normally prescribed as $40$ degrees).
+For this work, they are varied as a function of collision angle.
+This reflects experimental observations \cite{angles} and the mean-field assumptions.
+For our simulations including the effects of zippering we match experimental observations \cite{angles} (described later in detail and illustrated by Fig.~\ref{angle}), or we set it equal to zero for all angles to remove the effects of zippering.